medcomdk/MedComLandingPage/docs/ChangeGuide.md

 References within the project, but outside the file.
 The text in the squared parenthesis will be the text shown on the webpages.
 Ensure that you use the correct folder path.
 [ENG-guideline](/documentation/NonTechnicalGuidelines_1.0.1.md)

-## Release Notes
-Every time you make a change, ensure to write a short comment in the ReleaseNote.md.